NeuralEnsemble/pype9/README.rst

    pip install -r requirements.txt .

-If you cannot use pip (or you have recompiled your Neuron installation with a different C compiler) tyou will need to manually install the _libninemlnrn_ library, which contains wrappers for GSL random distribution functions, with::
+If you cannot use pip (or you have recompiled your Neuron installation with a different C compiler) you will need to manually install the *libninemlnrn* shared library, which contains wrappers for GSL random distribution functions, with::

    cd <pype9-repo-dir>/pype9/neuron/cells/code_gen/libninemlnrn